infinitered/thesis-rails/README.md

 takes two arguments: name and type.
 Type defaults to `:html`.
 The only other type is `:text` (for now) which is plain text, no HTML accepted.

+Both content types will wrap their content in a `<div>` or `<span>`.

-Referencing a content area will create one if it doesn't exist already.
+Referencing a content area in a page template will create one if it doesn't exist already.

 ```haml
 %article